NormanBenbrahim/point_of_sale_restaurant/README.md

 # Point of Sale API for Restaurant Menu

-Built with the most recent stable version of Python (3.9.0) & tested on Ubuntu 20.04 Desktop
+Built with Python 3.9.0 + Docker 20.10.10

+API tested on an Ubuntu 20.04 Desktop

 # Setup